amarakulin/articles/AWS-EC2-RDS/CONFIGURATION.md

 ## Configure EC2

-Last but not least, we need to configure WebApp for PublicSubnet by creating a separate CloudFormation template
+Last but not least, we need to configure `WebApp` for `PublicSubnet` by creating a separate CloudFormation template

-The following configuration provided within the `CF-app.yaml` file
+The following configuration provided within the `CF-app.yaml` [file](CF-templates/CF-app.yaml)

-I insist on looking a bit closer to the WebApp Resources I will walk through you for each Property
+I insist on looking a bit closer to the `WebApp` Resources I will walk you through each Property
 ```yaml
 Parameters:
   PublicSubnet: